digitallawyer/openlegaldictionary/_definitions/judioare.md

 ---
 title: Judioare
 permalink: "/definitions/judioare.html"
-body: Lat In the clvll and old English law.
+body: Lat in the clvll and old English law.
 To judge; to decide or de-termine Judiclally;
   to give judgment or sentence
 published_at: '2018-07-07'
 layout: post